texstudio-org/texstudio/utilities/manual/source/configuration.md

 The overview here is incomplete and concentrates on commonly used changes.

 Show image tooltip on images in files
-:   when hovering over an image filename (e.g. in a \includegraphis command), a tooltip with the graphics content is shown
+:   when hovering over an image filename (e.g. in a \includegraphics command), a tooltip with the graphics content is shown

 Show help as tooltip on text in editor
 :   when hovering over a LaTeX command in the editor, txs can show a tooltip on that command if it is described in some latex command reference.